Principal Investigator: Dr. Corey Tarwater

 Avian Ecology & Behavior Lab

-Dr. Corey E. Tarwater (Principal Investigator)
+Dr. Corey E. Tarwater (she/her) - Principal Investigator

 Robert B. Berry Distinguished Chair in Ecology, Associate Professor, Univ.
 Wyoming